ZhirenXu/OSU_Latern_XML_Metadata_Scraper/README.md

 # XML Scrapper for Lantern Archieve v1.1.0

-# Change log:
+## Change log:

-## 	accomondate errors so program can keep running even if input file is incorrect
+Accomondate errors so program can keep running even if input file is incorrect
-## 	change the instruction output
+Change the instruction output
-## 	allow user to choose what to do when fail to get attributes
+Allow user to choose what to do when fail to get attributes
-## 	fix typo
+Fix typo

-## Note: All test file is in "file" folder.
+### Note: All test file is in "file" folder.
 Copy them to "package" folder for trial run.

-# Instruction:
+## Instruction:

 	0. Copy all target xml files under "package" folder